Tuning the conductance topology in solids: Conclusions

 \section{Conclusions}

 In summary, the availability of generation or trapping sites for nonequilibrium charge carriers is able to produce a memory response under the adequate set of driving inputs.
 A single channel and external factors such as pulse frequencies, amplitudes, and temperature, when combined with internal symmetry constraints allow for the tuning of the conductance to produce regimes with zero, one, or two crossings of the memristive hysteresis.
 The appearance of more than two crossings in the hysteresis would point unequivocally to the concurrence of more than one channel.
 As a result, the conjecture raised in Ref.~\citenum{Kubicek2015} of two competing switching mechanisms triggering their triple crossing response has been theoretically confirmed.
 This analysis suggests that, when the conductance state is modulated by nonequilibrium carriers, it may combine capacitive and inductive like elements that shift the current with respect to the voltage according to the nature of the generation site and produce complex impedance maps.
 It has also been demonstrated that the complexity of these plots is not necessarily an outcome of combining complex microscopic elements.
 Besides, in the presence of more than one channel, this impedance mapping can be a tool for elucidating the generation sites' character, contrasting their natural time scales, and assessing their relative impact in the transport response.
+These findings can be extended to a wide range of electrochemical conduction switching effects where the emergence of memory features is pervasive.
+Although the generation function is written explicitly for non-equilibrium carriers from trapping centers, the activation process underlying this function can be transferred to other processes, such as to e.g. those driven by the Butler-Volmer equation that emulates electrode reaction kinetics.